A dive into the history of the mini ecosystem

-It probably hasn't escaped your notice, terrariums with plants are a big trend in the interior world.
+You probably noticed, terrariums with plants are a big trend in interior design.
 But did you know that this phenomenon is centuries old?
-Already in the nineteenth century the mini-ecosystem grew into a trendy home accessory.
+As early as the nineteenth century, the mini ecosystem grew into a hip home accessory.
 A dive into history.

 The predecessor of the terrarium as we know it today is the 'Wardian case'.
-A small greenhouse made of glass and wood, named after the London physician and amateur botanist Nathaniel Bagshaw Ward.
-He discovered by chance in 1829 that various plant species – including ferns – can keep themselves alive in a small, sealed glass case.
-The moisture lost through the leaves settles as condensation and is reabsorbed by the roots.
+A small greenhouse made of glass and wood, named after London physician and amateur botanist Nathaniel Bagshaw Ward.
+He accidentally discovered in 1829 that various plant species – including ferns – can sustain themselves in a small, sealed glass box.
+The moisture lost through the leaves precipitates as condensation and is reabsorbed by the roots.

-The Wardian case was easy for people to transport on sea-going vessels because of its handy size.
-Naturalists, including Ward, used this invention during their voyages of discovery.
-It enabled them to expand their plant collections and bring all kinds of tropical species to Europe.
-Houseplants that still adorn our living rooms and gardens today!
-Fun fact: the Wardian Case eventually gave rise to international horticulture.
+The handy size made it easy for people to transport the Wardian case on seagoing vessels.
+Naturalists, including Ward, used this invention during their explorations.
+This enabled them to expand their plant collections and bring all kinds of tropical species to Europe.
+Houseplants that still grace our living rooms and gardens today!
+Fun fact: international greenhouse horticulture eventually emerged from the Wardian Case.

-Terrariums were not only functional but also decorative.
-They became popular home accessories in the nineteenth century.
-Many rich families in Western Europe and America had a terrarium to show off in their home.
-These miniature greenhouses sometimes looked like small glass palaces.
-The trend also caused a true fern and orchid hype!
-These exotic plants were shown off to their best advantage in the beautiful terrariums.
+Besides functional, the terrariums also had a decorative function.
+In the nineteenth century they grew into popular home accessories.
+Many wealthy families in Western Europe and America had a terrarium in their house.
+These miniature greenhouses sometimes looked like little glass palaces.
+The trend also created a true fern and orchid hype!
+These exotic plants came into their own in the beautiful terrariums.

 Green in glass

-Miniature gardens behind glass are back again today, and how!
-Terrariums come in all shapes and sizes.
-From our Erlenmeyer flask, which with its characteristic shape reminds of laboratory glassware, to the Biodome, a dome-shaped terrarium.
-Or how about our Ecolight XL with a LED light on top, which creates a unique effect?
-Equipped with moss, complemented with all kinds of tropical plants, a complete world behind glass is created.
+Mini-gardens behind glass are back today, and how: terrariums come in all shapes and sizes.
+From our Erlenmeyer, whose characteristic shape is reminiscent of laboratory glassware, to the Biodome, a dome-shaped terrarium.
+Or how about our Ecolight XL with an LED light on the top, which creates a unique effect?
+Provided with moss, supplemented with all kinds of tropical plants, a complete world is created behind glass.

 A plant terrarium looks great in your interior.
 What is unique is that the plants in such a mini-ecosystem are self-sufficient.
-If a leaf withers, it is converted back into nutrition and so it goes on.
-The only thing you need to pay attention to is not to place the terrarium in full sunlight, but still make sure the plants get plenty of light.
+When a leaf withers, it is converted back into food and so on.
+The only thing you have to pay attention to is that you don't put the terrarium in full sun, but that the plants still get a lot of light.
 Minimal care and an incredibly beautiful accessory in your interior.
-Thanks to the ingenious invention of Nathaniel Bagshaw Ward!
+Thanks to Nathaniel Bagshaw Ward's genius invention!